codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-matt/README.md

-# 31: Budget Tracker
+# 31/32: Budget Tracker
-Description: **Lab 31 of Code Fellows JavaScript 401d19** </br>
+Description: **Lab 31/32 of Code Fellows JavaScript 401d19** </br>
 Author: **Matthew LeBlanc** </br>
-Date: **01/16/18**
+Date: **01/17/18**

 ## Features
-This lab features an app that allows a user to track expenses, sorted through categories.
-It uses redux to hold the appplication's state all in one location for easier access through the application.
+This lab features a react app that allows a user to track expenses, sorted through categories.
+It uses redux to hold the appplication's state in one location (store) for easier access through the code.

 ## Tech/Framework Used
 - react
+- redux
 - node.js
 - javascript
 - Visual Studio Code